ArismitaM/Weiner-Filter-using-FPGA/README.md

 ### 2️⃣ Python Filter vs Python Original
 ```
-MSE  : 46.383
+MSE: 46.383
-PSNR : 31.467 dB
+PSNR: 31.467 dB
 ```
-This shows the Wiener filter reduces noise but still modifies the image—expected for a working denoiser.
+This shows the Wiener filter reduces noise but still modifies the image, as expected for a working denoiser.

 ### ✔ Interpretation
 - FPGA-generated image is *almost identical* to expected filtered output.